Sally James (presenter): Presenting career

 James started her first presenting role in 1973, for Saturday Scene, during which she interviewed pop stars, including David Essex and The Bay City Rollers in a quarter-hour long section of the show.
-The show was later Supersonic Saturday Scene, and broadcast at different times in different ITV regions, including as a Saturday morning show in London.
+The show was later renamed Supersonic Saturday Scene, and broadcast at different times in different ITV regions, including as a Saturday morning show in London.
 An album, Saturday Scene, that included both interviews and songs performed by James, was released in 1974.
 The review in The Stage called James "an ebullient personality in sound as well as vision", adding that "disc, screen or stage she's got the potential to adorn all of them."
 Paul Brookman of The Thanet Times thought that although the programme was popular, the album would have limited appeal as the interviews would soon be outdated, and "after hearing the album a few times it has nothing to offer."

 In October 1976, the BBC started devoting a three-hour slot on BBC1 on Saturday mornings to a new show, Multi-Coloured Swap Shop, which The Stage noted put the new programme "in direct competition with ITV's Saturday Scene presented by Sally James."
 By July 1977, Multi-Coloured Swap Shop attracted six million weekly viewers nationally, whilst Saturday Scene, which was not broadcast across all ITV regions, had three million viewers in London.
 Meanwhile, ATV had produced the Saturday morning children's show Tiswas since 1974, which was shown only in the ATV region until also being screened in the ITV Wales & West from 1976.
 It was announced that James and Jim Davidson would be joining the show, alongside existing hosts Chris Tarrant and Trevor East, for the series starting on 10 September 1977, and that the programme would be broadcast in three additional ITV regions.
 The following year, Tiswas was reduced from three to two hours duration, with Tarrant becoming the producer, as well as being a main host beside James, and East taking a reduced role.

 James's role on the show included conducting the "Almost Legendary Pop Interviews", interviewing many famous musical acts including Elvis Costello, Sting, The Clash, Motörhead, and The Pretenders.
 James remained as a presenter until the show ended in 1982.
 She was also music editor for the show.
 James was a member of the group the Four Bucketeers, alongside other Tiswas cast members Tarrant, John Gorman and Bob Carolgees.
 The group released the single "Bucket Of Water Song", which reached No. 26 in the UK Singles Chart in 1980 and undertook a national concert tour.